 Are there exemptions?

 Yes.
-For non-EU citizens from a country not listed above, there are exemptions from the restrictions for what has been deemed essential travel.
-This includes students, healthcare professionals, passengers in transit, some family members (“passengers travelling for imperative family reasons”), among others.
+For non-EU citizens from a country not listed above, there are exemptions from the restrictions for those who have been fully vaccinated with an EU-authorized vaccine (which includes BioNTech and Pfizer, Moderna, and Janssen, also known as J&J) and for what has been deemed essential travel.
+This includes students, healthcare professionals, passengers in transit, family members under some conditions, among others.
 Each country within Europe defines its own specific criteria for what qualifies as essential travel.

 When will Americans be able to travel to Europe again?

 Vaccinated Americans will face fewer hurdles or restrictions than those who are not fully vaccinated.
 One reason is because the USA was removed from the EU’s “safe list” (the list of countries mentioned in the previous section) on August 30, 2021.
 Previously, after more than a year of closures, EU officials recommended to Member States in mid-June that they reopen external borders to U.S. citizens, regardless of vaccination status.
 Now, however, that is no longer the case since the USA was removed from the safe list.